wingding12/Market-Anomaly-Detector/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

+## 🙏 Acknowledgments

+- XGBoost team for the excellent gradient boosting library
+- Streamlit team for the amazing web framework
+- SHAP library for explainable AI capabilities

+---